webrecorder/browsertrix-crawler/README.md

                      is done                          [boolean] [default: false]
       --generateWACZ If set, generate wacz for use with pywb after crawl is done                          [boolean] [default: false]
-      --CombineWarcs If set, combine the individual warcs generated into a single warc after crawl is done                          [boolean] [default: false]
+      --combineWARC If set, combine the individual warcs generated into a single warc after crawl is done                          [boolean] [default: false]
       --rolloverSize If set, dictates the maximum size that a generated warc and combined warc can be [number] [default: 1000000000]